National Liberation Council

-The soldiers were divided up and led to capture various key government buildings.
-With the Chief of Defense Staff being at an OAU meeting, the ranking officer was General Charles Barwah, reportedly shot to death when he refused to cooperate with the coup.
-The State Broadcasting House and international communications buildings were captured quickly.
-The heaviest fighting broke out at The Flagstaff House, the presidential residence, where the military overthrowers met resistance from the Presidential Guard.

-The coup leaders informed the public of the regime change over the radio at dawn on February 24, 1966.
-Colonel Kokota's statement over the radio was as follows:

-The soldiers proceeded to arrest CPP ministers as fighting with the Presidential Guard continued.
-When Colonel Kokota threatened to bomb the presidential residence if resistance continued after 12 PM, Nkrumah's wife Fathia Nkrumah advised the Guards to surrender and they did.

-A CIA telegram informed Washington of the coup, and said, "The coup leaders appear to be implementing the plans they were reported earlier to have agreed on for the immediate post-coup period."
-According to the military, 20 members of the presidential guard had been killed and 25 wounded.
-Others suggest a death toll of 1,600.
-Quoth Nkrumah biographer June Milne, "whatever the death toll, it was far from the 'bloodless coup' reported in the British press."
+1970 Pulitzer Prize recipient investigative journalist Seymour Hersh, has brought to the table convincing reports about the Central Intelligence Agency involvement in the coup d'état, although his main source, an ex-agent, remains anonymous.

 Early events

 Formation of Council

 Francis Kwashie, part of the core planning group for the takeover, later commented that he and his comrades lacked "the faintest idea" of how to proceed upon gaining power.
 Several participants seemed to believe that the victorious officers would simply handpick acceptable civilian administrators and put them in charge.
 Marginalizing Nkrumah and other radicals would allow a sort of merger between the Convention People's Party and the opposition United Party, and the work of government could go on.
 The group decided that an interim government was necessary and went about determining its membership.
 Kokota and Harlley, the most obvious candidates for nominal leadership, turned the position down, preferring instead to retain command over their respective forces.
 Thus, on February 21 (the day Nkrumah left the country; three days before the coup) the group selected J. A. Ankrah, a popular general who suffered involuntary retirement in August 1965.

 The decision to form a ruling council was made on the morning of the coup, at a meeting which included Harlley, Kokota, and Ankrah (but excluded a number of the original group) as well as Emmanuel Noi Omaboe, head of the Central Bureau of Statistics, Supreme Court Justice Fred Kwasi Apaloo, Director of Public Prosecutions Austin N. E. Amissah, and security officer D. S. Quacoopome.
 The name of the military government "National Liberation Council" was reportedly proposed by General Kotoka as an alternative to "National Revolutionary Council"—to indicate that the new leaders sought to liberate the country from Nkrumah and the CPP rather than to transform society.

 The council consisted of four soldiers and four police officers.